-This is a Epcot World Celebration Construction Update for November 2019 which is currently underway in what is for the moment Future World.
+This is a Epcot Future World Construction Update for December 2019 which is currently underway in, what will soon become World Celebration.
 Today we’re going to see some of the progress around the area, including the many construction walls that are up and a look at what’s being demolished.

-UPDATE 11/4/19: This week we are going to take a look at the demolition of the Fountain of Nations, which has been an Epcot icon since the park’s opening.
+UPDATE 12/31/19: This week we are going to take a look at the New Walkway from the Epcot Entrance to The Seas, plus the demolition of Innoventions West and more in Future World.
 Please scroll down for the latest photos.

 If you aren’t familiar with all the construction projects happening around Epcot at the moment, there are a ton of them!
 We learned many new things at the last D23 Expo where a total overhaul of Epcot’s Future World is underway.